u1qqlv/SURVIV.IO-PRO-HACK/README.md

 (Only if you know js programming language)

 ## History:
-Hack was freezing because of surviv.io DEVS with their inti-cheat system
+Hack was freezing because of surviv.io DEVS with their anti-cheat system

 I abandoned and now I try to revive the hack.